-Some basic maintenance will be required to get the maximum life and preserve appearance.
+Some basic maintenance will be required to get the maximum life from it and preserve its appearance.

-- A visual check should be completed, at least annually, whereby any splinters or sharp edges of wood are lightly sanded to remove them. - If a bollard starts to deteriorate and its aesthetic value cannot be maintained then it should be changed for a like for like replacement.
-Where a replacement is made, then there will be a shading difference against any existing timber that remains, this is due to the weathering effect of wood in service.
+- 1. A visual check should be completed annually, whereby any splinters or sharp edges of wood are lightly sanded to remove them, and any loose fixings are tightened. - 2.
+The wood should be coated with a proprietary wood stain system on an annual basis so as to preserve its appearance and longevity.
+Broxap recommend the use of Sikkens Cetol for Iroko. - 3.
+If a handrail starts to deteriorate and its aesthetic value cannot be maintained then it should be changed for a like for like replacement.
+Where a replacement is made, then there will be a shading difference against any existing wood that remains, this is due to the weathering effect of wood in service.

 Due to the natural properties of timber, it has the tendency to move, surface check or split.
-The extent of this natural behaviour is out of Broxap's control.

-This is a feature of timber products and does not look out of place in the informal environments in which these products are meant to be used.
+This is a feature of timber products and does not look out of place in the informal environments in which these products are used.